theodo/falco/docs/outboarding.md

 ## Get removed from the Trello Board
 Ask another member to remove you from the trello board.

-## Get removed from Google analytics
-Ask an admin of the Google analytics page to remove you from the falco project.

 ## Get removed from scrumble
 Ask another member of the scrumble board to remove you from the project.